akifmt/RoleBasedClaimsAuthorize/README.md

 	- ASP.NET Identity 2.2.2

 - **Details**
+	- Claims used for permissions on this project.
 	- An user have many roles
 	- A role have many claims
 	- Users access pages with "Role Claims"